sami-dev-dz/sami-dev-dz/README.md

 one every two days.
 Nothing reaches the site without a person saying yes, which is the whole point: automating publication without automating the mistakes.

+The workflow is public — [**quillrail**](https://github.com/sami-dev-dz/quillrail),
+47 nodes, tokens replaced with environment variables and the client's details removed.
+The README there covers the two decisions the design rests on: why deduplication runs in two stages rather than one, and why cancelling has to delete the image it already uploaded.

 ### Elsewhere

 [**DzArtisan**](https://dzartisan-rs.vercel.app) is the largest thing I have